Dynamical Spreading and Memory Retention Under Power Law Potential

-\textbf{Experiments.} To test the collective dynamics experimentally, we used super-paramagnetic particles.
-We tested different systems varying particles' size and material composition: $10\, \mu$m polymer matrix [polystyrene (PS), density $1.5-2 \,{\rm gr/cm}$], and $5\, \mu$m ceramic matrix [silicon dioxide ($\mathrm{SiO_{2}}$), density $1.6-1.8 \,{\rm gr/cm}$], with nanoparticles of iron oxide embedded in both types of particles.
-The dense particles are charge-stabilized and suspended in deionized water forming a quasi-2D arrangement at the bottom.
+\textbf{Experiments.} To test the collective dynamics experimentally, we used superparamagnetic particles of varying size and composition---$10\, \mu$m polystyrene (PS, density $1.5-2 \,{\rm g/cm^3}$) as seen in Fig.~\ref{fig1}, and $5\, \mu$m silicon dioxide ($\mathrm{SiO_{2}}$, density $1.6-1.8 \,{\rm gr/cm^3}$) in Fig.~\ref{fig:Sio expriment} in End Matter, both embedded with nanoparticles of iron oxide---we estimate the volumetric susceptibility to be between $ 0.04\leq\chi \leq0.4$.
+The dense particles are charge-stabilized and suspended in deionized water with $0.1\%w/v$ of Pluronic F-127 to improve particle stability, forming a quasi-2D arrangement at the bottom.
 Particles are then magnetized perpendicularly to the plane using Helmholtz coils (see Fig.~\ref{fig1}A).
 The induced dipole-dipole magnetic repulsion is of the form $U(r) \propto 1/r^{3}$.
-More precisely, for each two particles $ U = \mu_r r^{-3}\left[\textbf{m}_1\cdot \textbf{m}_2 - 3\left(\textbf{m}_1\cdot\hat{\textbf{r}}\right) \left(\textbf{m}_2\cdot\hat{\textbf{r}}\right) \right]/4\pi$, where $\mathbf{m}_1$ ($\mathbf{m}_2$) are the magnetic moments of the first (second) particle, $\hat{r}$ is in the direction of separation, and $\mu_r$ is the magnetic permeability of the medium (water).
-Here, particles' moments are along the magnetic field, $\hat{z}$, such that only the first term contributes (see discussion in SI).
-Regular thermal diffusion is negligible in our experiments since the P\'eclet number is very large, ${\rm Pe}\sim 100-300$.
-The P\'eclet number measures advective motion relative to thermal diffusion, ${\rm Pe} = v a/D$, where $a$ is the size of the particle, $D = 0.02\, \mu {\rm m}^2/s$ is the measured diffusion constant of the particles, and $v$ is the average velocity (see SI).
+More precisely, for each two particles $ U = \mu_0 r^{-3}\left[\textbf{m}_1\cdot \textbf{m}_2 - 3\left(\textbf{m}_1\cdot\hat{\textbf{r}}\right) \left(\textbf{m}_2\cdot\hat{\textbf{r}}\right) \right]/4\pi$, where $\mathbf{m}_1$ ($\mathbf{m}_2$) are the magnetic moments of the first (second) particle, $\hat{r}$ is in the direction of separation, and $\mu_0$ is the magnetic permeability of vacuum.
+Here, particle moments are along the magnetic field, $\hat{z}$, such that only the first term contributes.
+Regular thermal diffusion is negligible in our experiments due to the high P\'eclet number (${\rm Pe}\sim 100-300$, see End Matter), which quantifies advective motion relative to diffusion, ${\rm Pe} = v a/D$.
+Here, $a$ is the particle size, $D = 0.02\, \mu {\rm m}^2/s$ is the measured diffusion constant of the particles, and $v$ is the time averaged velocity of 300 particles.